AN INTRODUCTION TO MEDICAL PSYCHOLOGY

 Lee A. Bowers, Ph.D.

+Medical or health psychologists have post doctoral training in various methods to help patients who have chronic and/or serious medical problems.
+Typically this includes working with the person on managing the emotional aspects of their illness, and also, reducing physical symptoms of the disease and the side effects of various treatments.
 In 1986, research on neuropeptides by neuroscientist Candace Pert at the National Institutes of Health (NIH) demonstrated that we truly are a body/mind, as opposed to a separate body and mind.
 Pert showed that every cell in the body has both physical and emotional memory and function.
 The implications of this research are far reaching, and have served as a theoretical basis for much of the work of medical psychologists.

 Most diseases common in modern society are opportunistic.
 When we experience a traumatic event or live in a state of chronic stress, the immune system is severely compromised.
 As a result, the body becomes more hospitable to everything from allergies to cancer.
 A medical psychologist helps clients properly process the stresses in their lives with the intention of bolstering the immune system.
 They also help clients manage specific conditions.
 For example, a patient with cancer might be in a state of shock from the diagnosis, feel fear and confusion about the treatment options, or depression over a poor prognosis or the limitations the disease poses.
 They might also worry about the effect the illness will have on loved ones.
 The medical psychologist helps the person manage this emotional turmoil.